 The police killing of George Floyd in May of 2020 triggered the largest episode of social protest in American history (Buchanan and Patel, 2020).
-Years after these events, police reform remains a prominent issue in the United States, with 89% of the American public believing that changes are still needed to police procedures across the nation 1.
-Following the Floyd protests, an array of police reforms were presented to voters in subnational elections2, yielding new opportunities to investigate the forces shaping voters' preferences on progressive justice reform.
-Research conducted within the past decade identifies race, prejudice, and partisanship as primary factors shaping Americans' reactions to police violence and positiontaking on police reform (Updegrove et al., 2020; Reny and Newman, 2021; Jefferson et al., 2021; Boehmke et al., 2023).
-Neglected in this expanding vein of scholarship, however, is an exploration of a factor long-argued to structure policy preferences and voting: self-interest.
-Added to this, a review of over 60 years of research on self-interest finds ample tests for its presence in issue areas such as taxation, welfare, affirmative action, immigration, abortion, gay rights, and drug policy, yet a relative scarcity of tests within the domain of law enforcement and, especially, police reform (Weeden and Kurzban, 2017).
-In short, a contribution can be made to the growing literature on police reform and long-standing corpus of studies on self-interest by testing for the presence of self-interest in voter support for police reform.
+Years after, police reform remains a prominent issue in the U.S., with 89% of the public believing that changes are needed to police procedures across the nation 1.
+Following the Floyd protests, several police reforms were presented to voters in subnational elections2, yielding new opportunities to investigate the forces shaping voters' preferences on progressive justice reform.
+Research conducted within the past decade identifies race, prejudice, and partisanship as primary factors shaping Americans' reactions to police violence and police reform position-taking (Updegrove et al., 2020; Reny and Newman, 2021; Jefferson et al., 2021; Boehmke et al., 2023).
+Neglected in this growing literature, however, is an exploration of a factor long-argued to structure policy preferences: self-interest.
+Additionally, a review of over 60 years of research on self-interest finds ample tests for its presence in issue areas such as taxation, welfare, affirmative action, immigration, abortion, gay rights, and drug policy, yet a relative scarcity of tests within the domain of law enforcement and, especially, police reform (Weeden and Kurzban, 2017).
+In short, a contribution can be made to the growing police reform literature and long-standing corpus of studies on self-interest by testing for the presence of self-interest in voter support for police reform.

-A major protest slogan and police reform initiative that emerged during the 2020 Floyd protests was "defund the police" (Miller, 2020), which alludes to divesting public funds from law enforcement agencies (LEAs) and reallocating them to non-policing forms of public safety and community support (BLM Global Network, 2020; Lowrey, 2020; Ray, 2020).
-In the aftermath of the Floyd protests, calls for police defunding moved beyond the streets and into city council and town hall meetings and onto local ballots3.
-Defund the police (hereafter
+A major protest slogan and police reform initiative that emerged during the 2020 Floyd protests was "defund the police" (Miller, 2020), which alludes to divesting public funds from law enforcement agencies (LEAs) and reallocating them to non-policing forms of public safety and community support (BLM Global Network, 2020; Lowrey, 2020; Ray, 2020).3 In the aftermath of the Floyd protests, calls for police defunding moved beyond the streets and into city council meetings and onto local ballots4.
+Defund the police (DTP) was a